Kerushani/sky-line/README.md

 https://github.com/user-attachments/assets/9bd4fc36-f2e1-4915-a91c-3b49b31db9d6

 ### Authentication and Authorization
 Users can register with secure password hashing.
-JWT tokens are issued for stateless, secure authentication.
+JWT tokens are issued for secure, stateless authentication.

 ### Dockerized Environment
 Frontend and backend are dockerized.